-All policies in the Source Protection Plan will take effect on the date set by the Minister of the Environment and Climate Change.
+All policies in the first Source Protection Plan came into effect on January 1, 2015.
+The effective date for amended policies, only including but not limited to the addition of new drinking water threats and regulated areas and activities, is the date of posting of the Notice of Approval of the amended provisions on the Environmental Bill of Rights Registry.
 Many of the policies will be implemented immediately.
 However, some of the policies will take additional time to fully implement, due to: other legislative requirements and timelines that must be met; timeframes to develop and implement new programs; and budgetary constraints.
 As such, this policy specifies the time in which the policies will take effect so that they are not required to be implemented immediately.